-A "reasonable accommodation" is defined as any change in the work or educational environment or the way things are customarily done that will allow an individual with a known documented disability to perform the essential functions of a position or let an otherwise qualified student receive a reasonable modification or adjustment for his/her known documented disability.
+A "reasonable accommodation" is defined as any change in the work or educational environment or the way things are customarily done that will allow an individual with a known documented disability to perform the essential functions of a position or let otherwise qualified students receive a reasonable modification or adjustment for their known documented disability.
 All accommodations are made on a case-by-case basis.
 Students, faculty, and staff must follow well-established procedures to obtain accommodations.